telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

 > **Important**
 >
-> Virtualized list doesn't support the auto-width functionality.
+> Virtualized lists do not support the auto-width functionality.

 ###### Example